biotite-dev/gecos/doc/intro.rst

 .. image:: /plots/show_scheme.png

-Some symbols might seem to be outside of the allowed space, but remember that the white area is only the allowed space at the given lightness.
+Some symbols might seem to be outside of the allowed space, but remember that the white area is only the allowed space at the displayed lightness.

 The ``--show-example`` options shows an example multiple protein sequence alignment with the color scheme.